mayuryalij/Mobile-Number-Directory/Readme.md

 - Add Contact (`/add`): Handles the POST request to add contact details.
 Validates the input and appends the data to the `test.json` file.
 - View All Contacts (`/all`): Displays all the contact details stored in the `test.json` file.

-Feel free to customize the project and add additional features as per your requirements.